Lizynz/Tactful/README.md

 # Tactful

-- 3D Functionality for Cydia
+- 3D touch functionality for Cydia (full work only on devices with 3d touch)
-- Support for all devices iOS 10.x - iOS 11.x - iOS 12.x
+- Support for all devices iOS 13.x